Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

   But what if I do need to delete data physically;
   For example, to comply with GDPR?

-  This need can be addressed with the forgettable payload pattern: all sensitive information is included in the events in encrypted form.
-The encryption key is stored in an external key–value store: the key storage, where the key is a specific aggregate’s ID and the value is the encryption key.
-When the sensitive data has to be deleted, the encryption key is deleted from the key storage.
+  This need can be addressed with the forgettable payload pattern:

+  All sensitive information is included in the events in encrypted form.
+  The encryption key is stored in an external key–value store: the key storage,
+  Where the key is a specific aggregate’s ID and the value is the encryption key.

+  When the sensitive data has to be deleted,
+  The encryption key is deleted from the key storage.

   As a result, the sensitive information contained in the events is no longer accessible.

 - ### Why Can’t I Just…?

-Why can’t I just write logs to a text file and use it as an audit log?
+  - Why can’t I just write logs to a text file and use it as an audit log?

-Writing data both to an operational database and to a logfile is an error-prone operation.
-In its essence, it’s a transaction against two storage mechanisms: the database and the file.
-If the first one fails, the second one has to be rolled back.
+    Writing data both to an operational database and to a log file is an error-prone operation.
+    In its essence, it’s a transaction against two storage mechanisms:
+    The database and the file.

+    If the first one fails,
+    The second one has to be rolled back.

-For example, if a database transaction fails, no one cares to delete the prior log messages.
-Hence, such logs are not consistent, but rather, eventually inconsistent.
+    For example, if a database transaction fails,
+    No one cares to delete the prior log messages.
+    Hence, such logs are not consistent,
+    But rather, eventually inconsistent.

-Why can’t I keep working with a state-based model, but in the same database transac‐ tion, append logs to a logs table?
+  - Why can’t I keep working with a state-based model, but in the same database transaction, append logs to a logs table?

-From an infrastructural perspective, this approach does provide consistent syn‐ chronization between the state and the log records.
+    From an infrastructural perspective,
+    This approach does provide consistent synchronization between the state and the log records.
     However, it is still error prone.

     What if the engineer who will be working on the codebase in the future forgets to append an appropriate log record?

-Furthermore, when the state-based representation is used as the source of truth, the additional log table’s schema usually degrades into chaos quickly.
+    Furthermore, when the state-based representation is used as the source of truth,
+    The additional log table’s schema usually degrades into chaos quickly.
     There is no way to enforce that all required information is written and that it is written in the correct format.

-Why can’t I just keep working with a state-based model but add a database trigger that will take a snapshot of the record and copy it into a dedicated “history” table?
+  - Why can’t I just keep working with a state-based model,
+    But add a database trigger that will take a snapshot of the record and copy it into a dedicated “history” table?

-This approach overcomes the previous one’s drawback: no explicit manual calls are needed to append records to the log table.
-That said, the resultant history only includes the dry facts: what fields were changed.
-It misses the business con‐
+    This approach overcomes the previous one’s drawback:
+    No explicit manual calls are needed to append records to the log table.

+    That said, the resultant history only includes the dry facts:
+    What fields were changed.

+    It misses the business contexts:
-texts: why the fields were changed.
+    Why the fields were changed.

     The lack of “why” drastically limits the ability to project additional models.

+## References

+- Learning Domain-Driven Design - Vladik Khononov - O'Reilly